roman-milk/roman-milk.github.io/why-was-frank-avoiding-her.md

  "That certainly is incentive for me to take the day off.
 Just me or would you like to have Terry there also?"

  I had to think about that for a few seconds.
 Walter and Terry together would leave me pretty stretched out, but I should tighten up by Wednesday.
-Report_Story #4